|

 Default: N/A

-Here a global presentation indicator processing policy can be set up.
+A global Presentation Indicator ("PI") processing policy can be set up.

 This policy will be applied to all CLI rewrite rules that do not override it.